Nice View (film): Production

 On 5 August 2021, it was revealed Jackson Yee would be the lead in Wen Muye's second feature film.
 The director's first film is Dying to Survive.
-Filmed in Shenzhen and across summer and autumn, the crew and cast had endured two resurgences of the COVID-19 and four typhoons.
-Despite there was adequate natural rainfall, artificial rain was used, so they can control it according to their requirement and vision.
+Filmed in Shenzhen and across summer and autumn, the crew and cast had endured two resurgences of COVID-19 and four typhoons.
+Despite adequate natural rainfall, artificial rain was used, so they could control it according to their requirements and vision.
 Filming wrapped on 8 October 2021.